Computational Dating for the Nuzi Cuneiform Archive: The Least Squares Constrained by Family Trees and Synchronisms: Adding kinships and identifying persons

 \subsection{Computational steps of adding kinships and identifying persons}

 (1) We add the two kinships of the Te\b{h}ip-tilla family tree (Example \ref{subsectehip}) and the three kinships of the Kizzuk family tree (Example \ref{subseckizzuk}.4) to eNPN to make NPN2.
 We do not add any person ID to eNPN.
-Hence person ID in eNPN and person ID in NPN2 have one-to-one correspondence.
+Hence, person IDs in eNPN and person IDs in NPN2 have one-to-one correspondence.

 (2) We represent each person ID in NPN2 by the name number, in alphabetic order, with the family number.
 We represent a person by a set of person IDs in NPN2.
 In Example \ref{JEN208}.1, we represent the person with person ID ILUIA 1) in JEN 208 (Section \ref{JEN208}), who has the name number 1260 and the family number 1), by $\{(1260,1)\}$.